Stacks Image 5

 As in every fest throughout the years, we host a guest pipe band to bring a wee bit of Scotland to the Columbia Basin.

-In 2025, we welcome the Columbia Regional Pipe Band to our 23rd Annual Prosser Scottish Fest!
+In 2026, we welcome back the Columbia Regional Pipe Band to our 24th Annual Prosser Scottish Fest!

 Stacks Image 1759